 For reference, terminology that relates to the new Junior Cycle has been highlighted in bold.
 A glossary of these terms and what they mean in the new Junior Cycle can be found here.

 Junior Cycle at Ratoath College

-All students at Junior Cycle study the following subjects:
+All students at Junior Cycle study the following core subjects:

 For all these subjects and short courses, students complete a course of study outlined in the subject specification.
 Since 2014, subjects have been changing over on a phased basis to these new specifications and from September 2021, students will follow these new specifications in all subjects and short courses.